PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 # Introduction

 Guardianship offers a way for end-users to achieve improved security in constrained settings by allowing a paired trusted device to update security parameters on their behalf.
-The trusted device is denoted as the guardian.
+The end-user's trusted device is denoted as the guardian.
 The guardianship protocol builds upon MLS (see [RFC9420](https://www.rfc-editor.org/info/rfc9420)).
 While this document makes recommendations for two versions of guardian extensions, interested readers can learn about other cases that were evaluated at https://github.com/emmestl/draft-guardian-protocol.git.

 The Guardian Protocol (GP) consists of two operational modes, distinguished by the group's general knowledge of guardians: *Anonymous Guardian* and *Public Guardian*.
+To enable the guardian extension, the MLS leaf node must accomodate being shared by at least two devices, the guardian and edge(s).
+This means that, depending on the operational mode, the leaf node would also support at least two sets of signature keys.

 # Conventions and Definitions